nils-n/throwing-sticks/README.md

 - Animations based on tutorials
     - for getting start with  D3.js library : [d3-graph-gallery](https://d3-graph-gallery.com/intro_d3js.html)
     - using transitions in D3 : [d3-graph-gallery](https://d3-graph-gallery.com/graph/interactivity_transition.html)
+- Example of how to test properties of a D3 object using JEST  : [Link to Website](https://busypeoples.github.io/post/testing-d3-with-jasmine/)
 ### Content

 - All of the content was written by myself.